Lady Mary-Gaye Curzon: Marriages and family

 Curzon has been married and divorced four times, and has five children from her first three husbands.
-She married her first husband, Esmond Cooper-Key, grandson of Esmond Harmsworth, 2nd Viscount Rothermere, in 1971.
+She married her first husband, Esmond Cooper-Key, son of Neill Cooper-Key and grandson of Esmond Harmsworth, 2nd Viscount Rothermere, in 1971.
 They had a daughter Pandora Lorna Mary Cooper-Key (1973–2024).
 Curzon and Cooper-Key's marriage ended in divorce in 1976.

 On 27 May 1977, she married her second husband, John Anstruther-Gough-Calthorpe, at Chelsea Town Hall.
 They had three children, Georgiana Anstruther-Gough-Calthorpe, Isabella Anstruther-Gough-Calthorpe and Jacobi Anstruther-Gough-Calthorpe, before divorcing in 1986.

 Following her divorce from Anstruther-Gough-Calthorpe, she married her third husband, entrepreneur Jeffrey Bonas, in 1988.
 They had one daughter, Cressida Bonas, in 1989.
 Cressida was the onetime girlfriend of Prince Harry.
 Curzon and Bonas were divorced in 1994.

 She married her fourth husband, financier Christopher Shaw, on 17 December 1996 at Hinton Ampner, Shaw's home in Hampshire.
-They had no children and were divorced in 2000, Shaw died by suicide in 2014 following a diagnosis with kidney disease.
+They had no children and were divorced in 2000.
+Shaw died by suicide in 2014 following a diagnosis with kidney disease.